Disconnected

 Two disconnections at once.

+Perhaps more frightening, to where my decisions had a stake in the unwritten future.
 That I had some determination in the future was frightening.
 That I had no control over it was equally so.

 Because in video-edited, soundtrack-crafted worlds, something as small as a miscommunication can be a bump in the road, not its terminus.
+Such certainty is nowhere to be found in the world with the fountain burbling in the past-midnight dark.

 Most of what I watched on that screen that night was people loving each other across time, bad decisions, and desperate insecurity.
 Any one of those three could and has torpedoed things that “could have been” in my past.